new visitors parents

 In the Cabin

-Obviously it is within the cabin group where campers are first introduced to each other and begin forming relationships.
-Kamaji’s cabin counselors are trained to make sure that campers begin making friends as soon as they arrive — they help the campers settle into the cabin, they plan get-to-know-you games and activities, they watch out for those kids who don’t seem to be making connections quickly.
-When training our cabin counselors, we emphasize that each camper is important as is her cabin group.
+It is within the cabin group where campers are first introduced to each other and begin forming relationships.
+Kamaji campers live in cabin groups with other girls of their same age and in the same grade in school.
+Kamaji’s cabin counselors are trained to make sure that campers begin making connections as soon as they arrive — they help the campers settle into the cabin, they plan get-to-know-you games and activities and they watch out for those kids who don’t seem to be making connections quickly.

-There is something magical that happens when a child spends an extended amount of time together with her cabinmates.
-Cabinmates learn each other’s likes and dislikes; they play together, eat together, work together, make group decisions together, resolve conflicts together, share the same sleeping quarters together, sing songs together, laugh and sometimes even cry together; most importantly, they grow up together.
-How then can friendships not develop between cabinmates??!!
+Cabinmates, like sisters, learn each other’s likes and dislikes; they play together, eat together, work together, make group decisions together, resolve conflicts together, share the same room together, sing songs together, laugh and sometimes even cry together; most importantly, they grow up together.

 In the Instructional Activity Program

-When a camper plans her instructional activity schedule each week, she does so independent of her cabinmates.
-With the guidance of our program staff a camper is placed in activities of her own choosing – in a level commiserate with her level of ability rather than her age.
-So were your daughter to choose sailing as one of her activities, she would be in a same level sailing class with campers who cross all age groups – campers who share the same interest as your daughter does.
+Kamaji campers choose the activities they, as individuals, want to take each week.
+With the guidance of our program staff, a camper is placed in activities of her own choosing – in a level commiserate with her level of ability rather than her age.
+So were your daughter to choose sailing as one of her activities, she would be in a same level sailing class with campers who cross all age groups and live in various cabins – campers who share the same interest as your daughter.
 We know common interests and shared experiences play key roles in camper friendships.
-Even a shy camper finds comfort and confidence in knowing that others enjoy the same things – be it waterskiing or horseback riding or drama or tennis – that she enjoys; she finds friends too.
+Even a more reserved camper finds comfort and confidence in knowing that others enjoy the same things – be it waterskiing or horseback riding or drama or tennis – that she enjoys; and while learning or practicing a skill, she develops friendships, too.

 All Camp Programs

 Each evening Kamaji’s entire population – camper and staff alike – come together for a single all-camp program.
-Whether it be a rousing game of All Camp Capture the Flag or Battleball, a Carnival Night or relay races up on the archery field, a Dance Off or Skit Night in the Lodge or a quiet meditative, reflective night around the Council Fire where all join in singing songs, telling stories, watching the embers of a campfire glow and fade, listen to the strain of Taps being sung from afar – there is yet another opportunity for campers to meet and interact with others they’ve not met in their cabin group or through the activity program.
+Whether it be a rousing game of All Camp Capture the Flag, a Mud Run, a Carnival Night ,relay races up on the archery field, a Dance Off, Skit Night in the Lodge or a quiet reflective night around the Council Fire where all join in singing songs, telling stories, listening to the strain of Taps being sung from afar – there is yet another opportunity for campers to meet and interact with others they’ve not met in their cabin group or through the activity program.
 Not only will a camper make friends with other campers when joining in on all-camp fun, equally important are the friendships a camper develops with Kamaji’s staff.

 Kamaji’s Tribes: A Truly Unique Experience